UK General Election 2024: Impact on mortgage rates and house prices

 “Whilst some mortgage borrowers might hope for falling rates post-election, numerous factors such as inflation, base rate decisions, and lender reactions make it challenging to forecast definitively.”

-Despite the base rate remaining at 5.25% since August, mortgage rates have been very changeable.
+Despite the base rate holding at 5.25% between August 2023 and August 2024, mortgage rates have been very changeable.
 We’ve analysed our internal data to uncover the average fixed mortgage rate from five of the biggest UK mortgage lenders from our panel (Santander, Nationwide, Natwest, HSBC & Halifax) at the time of each base rate announcement.
+The base rate fell to 5% on 1 August 2024.

 Date